 You can see this perception everywhere today.
 Rose asks Jack to “draw me like one of your French girls” in Titanic (1997).
 Sex and the City’s Carrie Bradshaw jumping on a flight to Paris to fight for her love.
 Gossip Girls’ Blair Walforf runs to Paris to escape heartbreak and find her one great love.
 And in Emily in Paris, Emily navigating love affairs galore in Paris… Famed as the City of Love itself.
 Très romantique!

-While it may be clichéd, it’s hard not to imagine romance when you think about strolling around Le Marais, cruising down the Seine, popping a bottle of champagne at the top of the Eiffel Tower, or saying ‘je t’aime’ at the Wall of Love in Montmartre.
-It all sounds idyllic, but the French culture and language reminds us of the beauty of love and romance.
+Just imagine taking our European tour packages to France and strolling around Le Marais, cruising down the Seine, popping a bottle of champagne at the top of the Eiffel Tower, or saying ‘je t’aime’ at the Wall of Love in Montmartre.
+It all sounds a little cliché, but the French culture and language reminds us of the beauty of love and romance.

 Read more: How and where to celebrate Bastille Day in France